Appendix A — Statistics refresher

 Consistency: \(\hat{\theta}\) is called consistent if \[ \text{MSE}(\hat{\theta}) \longrightarrow 0 \text{ with $n\rightarrow \infty$ } \]

-Consistency is an essential but rather weak requirement for any reasonable estimator.
-Of all consistent estimators we typically select the estimators that are most efficient (i.e. with fasted decrease in MSE) and that therefore have smallest variance and/or MSE for given finite \(n\).
+Consistency is an essential yet relatively weak requirement for any reasonable estimator.
+Among all consistent estimators we generally choose those that are most efficient, meaning that they exhibit the smallest variance and/or MSE for a given finite \(n\).

-Consistency implies that the true model is recovered in the limit of infinite data, assuming that the model class contains the true data generating model.
-If the model class does not contain the true model then strict consistency cannot be achieved.
-However, we still aim to select a model that is as close as possible (i.e. approximates as best as possible) the true model.
+Consistency implies that, given an infinite amount of data, the true model can be accurately identified, provided that the model class includes the actual data-generating model.
+If the model class does not encompass the true model, strict consistency cannot be attained.
+Nevertheless, our goal remains to choose a model that is closest to the true model and approximates it as best as possible.

 A.5 Law of large numbers